Flecainide: Mechanism of action

 Flecainide works by blocking the Nav1.5 sodium channel in the heart, slowing the upstroke of the cardiac action potential.
-This thereby slows conduction of the electrical impulse within the heart, i.e. it "reduces excitability".
-The greatest effect is on the His-Purkinje system and ventricular myocardium.
-The effect of flecainide on the ventricular myocardium causes decreased contractility of the muscle, which leads to a decrease in the ejection fraction.

 The effect of flecainide on the sodium channels of the heart increases as the heart rate increases; This is known as use-dependence and is why that flecainide is useful to break a tachyarrhythmia.

 Flecainide also inhibits ryanodine receptor 2 (RyR2), a major regulator of sarcoplasmic release of stored calcium ions.
 It can reduce calcium sparks and thus arrhythmogenic calcium waves in the heart.
 While Flecainide therapy has been shown to suppress ventricular arrhythmias in patients with catecholaminergic polymorphic ventricular tachycardia (CPVT) and mouse models of this disease, the relative contribution from the inhibition of sodium channels and of RyR2 in this effect on CPVT is unclear.

+Society and culture

 Brand names

-Flecainide is sold under the trade name Tambocor (manufactured by 3M pharmaceuticals).
-Flecainide went off-patent on February10, 2004.
-In addition to being marketed as Tambocor, it is also available in generic version and under the trade names Almarytm, Apocard, Ecrinal, and Flécaine.
+Flecainide is sold under the brand name Tambocor (manufactured by 3M pharmaceuticals).
+Flecainide went off-patent in February 2004.
+In addition to being marketed as Tambocor, it is available in generic version and under the brand names Almarytm, Apocard, Ecrinal, and Flécaine.